benwzj/benwzj.github.io/_posts/2021-03-08-git-practice.md

 ## Setting up a repo

 ### git init
-The git init command creates a new Git repository.
+The `git init` command creates a new Git repository.
 It can be used to convert an existing, unversioned project to a Git repository or initialize a new, empty repository.

-- Executing git init creates a .git subdirectory in the current working directory, which contains all of the necessary Git metadata for the new repository.
+> Executing `git init` creates a .git subdirectory in the current working directory, which contains all of the necessary Git metadata for the new repository.

 #### git init vs. git clone

-A quick note: git init and git clone can be easily confused.
 - At a high level, they can both be used to "initialize a new git repository."
-- However, git clone is dependent on git init. git clone is used to create a copy of an existing repository.
+- However, `git clone` is dependent on `git init`. `git clone` is used to create a copy of an existing repository.
-- Internally, git clone first calls git init to create a new repository.
+- Internally, `git clone` first calls `git init` to create a new repository.
 It then copies the data from the existing repository, and checks out a new set of working files.

 #### Bare repositories
 `git init --bare`